-easyJet announces six new routes and increases frequencies as competition heats up
+easyJet announces six new routes as competition heats up

 easyJet has today announced six new routes for summer 2021 from London Luton, the location of its head office, its first airport, and its fourth-largest airport by seats last year.